Churchill, Manitoba: Economy

-Tourism and ecotourism are major contributors to the local economy, with the polar bear season (October and November) being the largest.
+Tourism and ecotourism are significant contributors to the local economy, with the polar bear season (October and November) being the largest.
 Tourists also visit to watch beluga whales in the Churchill River in June and July.
 The area is also popular for birdwatchers and to view the aurora borealis.

 The Port of Churchill is the terminus for the Hudson Bay Railway operated by the Arctic Gateway Group.
 The port facilities handle shipments of grain and other commodities around the world.
-The Churchill Northern Studies Centre also attracts visitors and academics from around the world interested in sub-Arctic and Arctic research.
+The Churchill Northern Studies Centre also attracts visitors and academics from around the world who are interested in sub-Arctic and Arctic research.
 The town also has a health centre, several hotels, tour operators, and restaurants; it serves locals and visitors.

 Ecotourism

 Churchill is situated along Manitoba's 1400 km coastline, on Hudson Bay at the meeting of three major biomes: marine, boreal forest and tundra, each supporting a variety of flora and fauna.
 Each year, 10,000–12,000 eco-tourists visit, about 400–500 of whom are birders.